blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

-* Next create a policy for the requirement, registering it in the `ConfigureServices()` in `startup.cs`, inside the authorization configuration
+* Next create a policy for the requirement, registering it in the `ConfigureServices()` in `Startup.cs`, inside the authorization configuration.

 ```c#
 options.AddPolicy("BuildingEntry", policy => policy.Requirements.Add(new OfficeEntryRequirement()));